-Their original Botanical British Polo Gin has won multiple Great Taste Gold Awards, and has been joined in the stable (apologies for the pun) by a Classic London Dry gin, a hedgerow foraged Sloe Gin and a summery Strawberry & Rose Gin, all using 100% organic botanicals.
+Their original Botanical British Polo Gin has won multiple Great Taste Gold Awards, and has been joined in the stable (apologies for the pun) by a London Dry gin, hedgerow foraged Sloe Gin, Strawberry & Rose, and Rhubarb & Plum gins, all using 100% organic botanicals.
 Buy online*

 5. Garden Swift Gin